relay-dev/fluent-commander/README.md

             _databaseCommanderFactory = databaseCommanderFactory;
         }

-        public async Task DatabaseCommanderFactoryWorksWithAlternateConnectionStrings()
+        public async Task DatabaseCommanderFactoryWorksWithAlternateConnectionStrings(CancellationToken cancellationToken)
         {
-            //Creates an instance of an IDatabaseCommander connected to a data source using the connection string named AlternateConnectionString
+            // Creates an instance of an IDatabaseCommander connected to a data source using the connection string named AlternateConnectionString
             IDatabaseCommander databaseCommander = _databaseCommanderFactory.Create("AlternateConnectionString");

-            // Verify the connection by running the GetServerName() command string serverName = await databaseCommander.GetServerNameAsync(new CancellationToken());
+            // Verify the connection by running the GetServerName() command string serverName = await databaseCommander.GetServerNameAsync(cancellationToken);

             Console.WriteLine("Connected to: {0}", serverName);
         }